thodde/Drinko/README.md

 1) Add welcome screen
 2) Add reset button and exit button
 3) Make graphics and colors cooler
-4) Make alert boxes work (or alternative way of displaying results)
-5) Add a way to select the number of players
+4) Add a way to select the number of players